-Tyler Junior College tuition is $2,310 per year for in-state residents.
-This is 27% cheaper than the national average public two year tuition of $3,176.
-The cost is $3,527 and 60% cheaper than the average Texas tuition of $5,837 for 2 year colleges.
-Tuition ranks 29th in Texas amongst 2 year colleges for affordability and is the 61st most expensive 2 year college in the state.
-If attending from out-of-state, the tuition is $2,910 which represents a 26% premium.
+Tyler Junior College tuition is $960 per year for in-district residents.
+This is 70% cheaper than the national average public two year in-district tuition of $3,160.
+The cost is 77% cheaper than the average Texas in-district tuition of $4,087 for 2 year colleges.
+Tuition ranks 5th in Texas amongst 2 year colleges for affordability and is the 68th most expensive 2 year college in the state.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Tyler Junior College net price for in-state students receiving aid was $5,173* for the 2010/2011 academic year.
+The reported Tyler Junior College net price for in-state students is $10,469* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|

 |Average Amount of Pell Grant Aid||$5,487|

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2019/2020 academic year.

 CollegeCalc has estimated typical coverage of the annual in-state tuition and living expenses of $19,946.
 Breakdown is based on average grant aid and federal loan aid which will vary based on your family income.

 Money granted to you by the U.S. Department of Education, Tyler Junior College or other organizations.
 These are not loans and do not need to be repaid.

 Low interest student loans funded by the U.S. Department of Education.
 This amount will need to be repaid.